Beginning of the End (film): Release

-Reception
+Reception and legacy

 Beginning of the End was a modest hit, and profitable for AB-PT.
 For example, in its first week playing in San Francisco, it made $16,000—just behind the top-ranked movie of the week for the area, the reissue of Bambi (which grossed $18,500).
 The film's debut in Los Angeles saw its gross reach $16,500, although this was a soft movie-going market.

 The film made Bert I. Gordon famous for his giant monster films.
 Critics and film historians point out that the film is only one of many which drew heavily on most Americans' fear about atomic weapons, open-air nuclear tests, and the possibility of nuclear war.
 However, Beginning of the End had very little of the metaphorical creativity of films such as Godzilla or Them!
 A more recent assessment, however, concludes that the film taps more deeply into 1950s Americans' worries over invasive species and growing unease over pesticides (like DDT).